MelechMizrachi/Kerrigan-Bodysuit-Gloves-Color-Changer/README.md

 #First and foremost credits:

-Guffeh ﻿- Kerrigan Bodysuit﻿
+- Guffeh - Kerrigan Bodysuit
-flaicher ﻿- Kerrigan Bodysuit Color Change (Inspiration and esp knowhow)﻿ vasstek ﻿- Kerrigan Gloves for glove textures﻿
+- flaicher - Kerrigan Bodysuit Color Change (Inspiration and esp knowhow)﻿
+- vasstek - Kerrigan Gloves for glove textures﻿

 Without the initial work done by the above individuals this wouldn't be possible.